LimLiangHong/La_Boutique/README.md

 <h2 id="existingFeat">Existing Features</h2>

-Introduction Page.
-Allows users to get to know a little about me.
+Login Page.
+Allows users to create an account and login to access the home page of the website.

-Navigation bar on the right.
+Navigation bar at the top.
 Allows user to navigate to the different pages.

-Navigation cards.
-More asthetically pleasing.
-Incase user misses the navigation bar and continues scrolling, they will come across the navigation cards where they can also use to navigate through the websites.

-2D page.
-Allows users to view my 2d works and abilities in 2d art.

-3D page.
-Allows users to view my 3d works and capabilities in 3d art.

-Misc page.
-Allows users to view my works aside from normal 2d and 3d works and showing more diversity in my abilities.
+Hover effects and is active effects are placed on each different pages so that users would know which webpage they are on.

+Home Page.
+Allows users to view the upcoming products, deals and also view some of the current line of products.

 <p align="right">(<a href="#top">back to top</a>)</p>